lucasrimondi/femchallenge-ecommerce-product-page/README.md

 # Frontend Mentor - E-commerce product page solution

 This is a solution to the [E-commerce product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6).
-It is a fully responsive product detail page, whitout using any styling frameworks.
+It is a fully responsive product detail page, without using any styling frameworks.
 This solution was developed with ReactJS (managing its state with Context API).

 ## Overview 📝